WoodWing/enterprise-integration-guide/web-services-guide/ent-in-action/download-from-contentsource.md

 permalink: 1045-download-from-contentsource
 ---

-In Enterprise 9.7, improvements have been made in order to make communications with external file sources faster.
+In Enterprise Server 9.7, improvements have been made in order to make communications with external file sources faster.
 It allows for clients to request direct file links to a Content Source, with which they can download file content directly from the Content Source, instead of it having to go through Enterprise Server first.